jand271/Oxford-IIIT-Pets-Pytorch-JA/results/untargeted_adversarial_model/README.md

 Note that only 4 of these images have tiny modifications that human eyes can perceive, but some images do not have any perceptible perturbations whatsoever.

-However other such as the ones below have readily noticeable perturbation.
+However the ones below have readily noticeable perturbations.

 <img src="https://github.com/jand271/Oxford-IIIT-Pets-Pytorch-JA/blob/master/results/untargeted_adversarial_model/epoch_5_perturbed_image_57.png">